jannisborn/us-roadtrip/README.md

 To reduce weight, we hiked down without a tent but only with blankets and camping mats.
 It was dry and hot and the starlit sky was damn impressive so this turned out to be a smart decision although the rustling of the roaming animals during the night was a little frightening.

 ### Day 13: Grand Canyon (AZ) - Springdale (UT)
-If you're a nature lover, hiking *into* the canyon is by far the best thing you can do at Grand Canyon.
-The viewpoints right at the rim are crowded with tourists and not necessarily better than what you see while hiking down.
-Once you are on the trail you see much less people but have actually the time to absorb the uniqueness and enormousness of this place.
 Way before the sunrise, we started our hike back up to the North rim at 5am.
 It is recommended to not hike the Grand canyon between 11am and 3pm since there is no escape from the baking sun.
 We returned to civilization (tourist center at north rim) by around 11am and after a short exploration of the crowded touristy spots, we headed off to the **Cape Royal Point** to see **Angel's Window**, a spectacular viewpoint with a 270 degree panorama into the canyon.
 The most delicate thing about Angel's Window is that it is the only point along the north rim where you can actually see all the way down to the Colorado river (remember that over the milleniums the river has milled 1700m down into the soft sandstone of the Colorado plateau, so it's not trivial to see a river at 800m when you stand at 2500m at the rim).
 Although this is a ~25mile one-way route, it is absolutely worth it.
 Afterwards, we leave the Grand canyon area and drive towards Zion national park.
 Zion welcomes us in the late afternoon with eroded, widely curved rock formation, yet another form of erosion we haven't encountered before.
 We sleep in the car in Springdale on a parking lot.

 ### Day 14: Springdale (UT) - Las Vegas (NV)